 This isn’t just a gimmick, it’s a way of letting customers know whether you are truly committed to a digital strategy or only halfway there, kind of… How many times have you checked if a software tool had an app only to be disappointed finding out that they didn’t?
 That’s what next-level branding is all about.

-In 2019, SimpleTexting analysed the results of a survey asking people to post the data tracked by their iPhones that relates to screen time usage.
+In 2019, SimpleTexting analyzed the results of a survey asking people to post the data tracked by their iPhones that relates to screen time usage.
 What they found confirmed that on average Millenials spend the most time looking at their phones per day.

 Millennials are sitting at over 200 minutes per day perusing their apps.
 What should also be noted is that for the other two groups studied, Gen X and Baby Boomers, their numbers weren’t exactly low.